 Sheri Simons is a sculptor who has taught at Chico State University for many years.
 She is known for making large-scale sculptural installations.

-Contraption: Rediscovering California Jewish Artists, an original exhibition of The Contemporary Jewish Museum (The CJM), was organized in association with San Francisco State University.
+Contraption: Rediscovering California Jewish Artists, an original exhibition of The Contemporary Jewish Museum (The CJM), was organized in association with the Fine Art and Jewish Studies departments of San Francisco State University.
 The exhibition is presented on the occasion of The CJM’s Tenth Anniversary in its Daniel Libeskind-designed building.

-Major sponsorship is provided by the Taube Philanthropies for Jewish Life and Culture and Dorothy R. Saxe.
-Patron sponsorship is provided Fred Levin and Nancy Livingston, The Shenson Foundation, in memory of Ben and A. Jess Shenson.
-Supporting sponsorship is provided by Howard and Barbara Wollner.
-Additional support is provided by Doug Mandell.
+Major sponsorship is provided by Gaia Fund, the Taube Philanthropies for Jewish Life and Culture, and Dorothy R. Saxe.
+Patron sponsorship is provided by Fred Levin and Nancy Livingston and The Shenson Foundation, in memory of Ben and A. Jess Shenson.
+Supporting sponsorship is provided by Riva and David Berelson, in memory of Gita and Henry Baigelman; Howard and Barbara Wollner.
+Additional support is provided by Doug Mandell and Scott Ullman.